 7 Hot Destinations for Your Next Adventure

-Looking for adventure in 2019?
+Looking for adventure?
 Don’t worry — we’ve got a few suggestions.

 Sure, you could book a trip to New York, London, Tokyo or Paris.
 But if you’re leaning toward somewhere more exotic, it’s the perfect time to try something different.
 Read on to discover seven perfect destinations to expand your travel comfort zone this year.

 Morocco is a dream destination if you’re a particularly sensory traveler.
 From the fragrant aromas of Marrakesh spice vendors to amber and pink desert sunsets to the bustling din of the historic Medina of Fez, there’s no shortage of spectacular smells, sights, and sounds to take in.
 And don’t forget taste — Moroccan food is world-renowned, and there’s nothing quite like getting it from the locals.
 Casablanca, the county’s major port and largest city, is a perfect place to sample the cuisine, offering a tantalizing blend of customary Moroccan and European-influenced fare in traditional souks and high-end eateries alike.
 Finally, if architecture is your thing, you can’t turn around in Morocco without catching sight of one of the country’s stately and stunning Moresque-influenced mosques, kasbahs, squares and palaces.